What Kentucky Residents Need to Know About Obamacare for 2018

 - how to get help if you need it.

-To begin, keep in mind these key points about Obamacare in Kentucky:
+To begin, keep in mind these key points about health insurance in Kentucky:

-To learn whether your current health plan satisfies the requirements of Obamacare or to find out whether you qualify for an exemption, see Do I Need to Get Obamacare in Kentucky?
+To learn whether your current health plan satisfies the requirements of the Affordable Care Act or to find out whether you qualify for an exemption, see Do I Need to Get Obamacare in Kentucky?

 To learn more about enrollment, see How Do I Sign Up for Obamacare in Kentucky?

 Many people who sign up for insurance at the Kentucky exchange will be eligible for cost savings.
-Savings are available in the form of tax credits to help you lower your premiums or reduce your out-of-pocket costs for care.
+For 2018 health insurance plans, savings are available in the form of tax credits to help you lower your premiums.

 For more information, see Ways to Save Money on Obamacare in Kentucky.